gaglalli16-cv/computer-vision-portfolio/README.md

-# Computer Vision Portfolio — Gagandeep Kaur
+## Gagandeep Kaur — Computer Vision Portfolio

-I am a Master's student in Computer Vision with a background in Computer Science and experience in industrial automation systems.
-This repository contains selected computer vision projects completed as part of academic coursework and independent study.
+MSc Computer Vision student with a background in Computer Science and experience in industrial automation systems.
+This repository contains selected projects from academic coursework and independent study.

 ---
 ## Projects